 Application Control can allow files from a trusted application to run.
 It checks to see if anything has changed since the program was initially installed.
 While this ensures some level of system security, it does not prevent many sophisticated types of modern malware from penetrating a system.

-This is where Application Whitelisting for cybersecurity effectiveness really shines vs Application Control, Blacklisting Antivirus or Zero-Trust measures alone.
-The granularity of file, script and macro inspection differentiates AWL from App Control making Application Whitelisting superior in providing protection against malware and ransomware attacks.
+This is where Application Whitelisting for cybersecurity effectiveness really shines vs Blacklisting Antivirus, EDR, EPP, or Zero-Trust measures alone.
+The granularity of file, script and macro inspection as well as default deny differentiates AWL from typical Blacklist Antivirus and App Control making Application Whitelisting superior in providing protection against malware and ransomware attacks.

 Application Whitelisting for Server Security comprises the comprehensive IT safeguards and application control tools used to protect data and IT assets on an organization's servers.
 Unified Network Performance Monitoring provides a unified security view of your IT environment including hybrid and cloud networks to detect threats and performance issues in real time across all your applications.

 IT Networks and Servers are the most frequent targets of cyber-criminals looking to exploit vulnerabilities in a system's security to disrupt operations, steal data, or to ransom critical company data.
 Do not become a victim of a ransomware attack.
-Harden your network or cloud servers with the best automated application whitelisting tools available in the USA.
-Contact a PC Matic cybersecurity professional to learn more about our cyber security tools and the best ransomware security software.
+Harden your network or cloud servers with the best automated application whitelisting tools available in the US.